pershyn/storm-debian-packaging/README.md

 So, there was a bit of a chaos.

-Storm distribution deviate from debian packaging conventions conventions, (like separating libs, and executables), so all the stuff that has to do something with storm goes to one `$STORM_HOME` folder.
+Storm distribution deviate from debian packaging conventions, (like separating libs, and executables), so all the stuff that has to do something with storm goes to one `$STORM_HOME` folder.